 Team gaming variations include “Protect the VIP,” in which each team picks one VIP to protect from their opponents’ shots.

-Laser tag and paintball are both first-person shooting games played in an arena or field.
+Laser tag and paintball are both first-person shooting games played in an arena or on a field.
 But being hit with a laser beam in a laser tag game doesn’t cause pain.
 Being struck with a paintball projectile can cause small welts.

 But unlike the painless strike from a laser tag, an airsoft projectile can leave a welt on the skin.
 Furthermore, airsoft pellets aren’t biodegradable; they must be collected after the game.